 That hasn't stopped people from celebrating it.
 Beginning in 1678, a Godiva Procession was held in Coventry to commemorate and recreate the event.
 Maidens tapped to play the part of Godiva wore a flesh-colored body stocking and were offered free liquor by the local pubs -- liquid courage for the ride.
 Today, Coventry carries on the tradition.
 Even if it's just lore, the Lady Godiva tale is part of the town's identity.

-To read more about Godgifu, alias Lady Godiva, peruse the links on the next page.
+To read more about Godgifu, alias Lady Godiva, peruse the links below.

 More Great Links

 - Alfred, Lord Tennyson.
 "Godiva."
 1842 (July 28, 2008). http://www.pitt.edu/~dash/godiva.html

 - "An Anglo-Saxon Tale: Lady Godiva."
 BBC History.
 Aug.
 19, 2002 (July 28, 2008). http://www.bbc.co.uk/history/ancient/anglo_saxons/godiva_01.shtml